In a Rocket Made of Ice

-Buy the softbound, special limited edition of In a Rocket Made of Ice and experience its rare melding of fine stories and color photographs, truly an absorbing, singular achievement by Gail Gutradt.
-Order directly here from publisher Heian-kyo Media, which as a media services agency also secured a full-scale release of the next edition of Rocket from Alfred A. Knopf, Publishers, NYC, slated for August of this year.
+Buy the softbound, special limited edition (1000 copies only) of In a Rocket Made of Ice and experience its rare melding of fine stories and color photographs, truly an absorbing, singular achievement by Gail Gutradt.
+Gail sadly passed away from cancer in 2017.

 Designed by John Einarsen, edited by Stewart Wachs.